dereuromark/cakephp-test-helper/README.md

 ### Further useful addons
 - URL array generation from string URLs (respects routing, so it is basically also a reverse lookup)
 - Fixture validation tool (compares actual DB with the schema files: fields and attributes, constraints and indexes)
+- GUI for fixture comparison and generation of missing ones per mouse click.

 ## Installation